bparanj/crystal/computer/networking/ethernet-star-bus.md

    - The term "bus" stuck even as the physical topology evolved.

 2. Logical topology vs Physical topology:
-   - Physically, modern Ethernet networks typically use a star topology, with devices connected to a central switch.
+   - Physically, modern Ethernet networks  use a star topology, with devices connected to a central switch.
    - Logically, it still behaves like a bus in some ways, which is why the term persists.

 3. Broadcast nature: